bicosteve/donateapp/README.md

 4. Run the application
    I have provided an environment variables examples on .env.example.
-   Use the tables dir to find the scripts of created tables for the application.
+   Use the `sql` dir to find the scripts of created tables for the application.
    After creating the tables and providing the environment vars;
    run **make dev** this will start the server on your localhost